maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 Instead of being overwhelmed by the idea of starting to tinker with a codebase, create a local version-controlled project with the codebase in it!
 E.g. fork a GitHub repo, and use [`usethis::create_from_github()`](https://usethis.r-lib.org/reference/create_from_github.html).
 Then install open it, install the dependencies via `remotes::install_deps(dependencies = TRUE)`, build or load it.
 Before amending things, create a new branch via e.g. `gert::git_branch_create("tinkering")`.
 I suppose that if I were fancy I'd say this step is your [*mise en place*](https://fortelabs.co/blog/mise-en-place-for-knowledge-workers/).

 Obviously to reach that stage you'll need to know *what* codebase is the one to be working on.
 However, you'll probably start from some code in any case, e.g. your currently buggy code.

+## Make your problem smaller

+-   reprex.
+-   Clear scope of what you're after.

 ## Pull an end / Follow the trails